-Transparency, accountability, subsidiarity, civic oversight and participation are among the fundamental principles of democratic governance.
-The governance tradition of the Soviet era was quite the contrary and became deeply rooted in Ukraine’s governing principles, procedures, systems, and behavior.
-Its legacy - ineffective and bureaucratic government processes, poor quality of public services, lack of transparency in decision making, an unbalanced government system with central power domination, and limited public oversight – continues to hamper Ukraine’s social and economic development.
+Transparency, accountability, subsidiarity, civic oversight, and participation are among the fundamental principles of democratic governance.
+The governance tradition of the Soviet era was quite the contrary and became deeply rooted in Ukraine’s governing principles, systems, and behavior.
+Its legacy - ineffective and bureaucratic government processes, poor quality public services, lack of transparency in decision making, unbalanced and highly centralized government, and limited public oversight – continues to hamper Ukraine’s social and economic development.

-USAID supports the Ukrainian people in their call for reforms focused on transformation of the national and local government in accordance with democratic governance principles including greater accountability, increased transparency and inclusivity, and decentralization of authority.
+USAID supports the Ukrainian people in their call for reform in accordance with democratic governance principles, including greater accountability, increased transparency and inclusivity, and decentralization of authority.

 USAID democratic governance programs work to promote more participatory, transparent, and accountable governance processes.
-On the local level these programs are focused on supporting decentralization reforms by: empowering and building capacity of government officials, civil society, and business to cooperate for more effective and accountable local governance; strengthening the legislative and constitutional framework for decentralization; stimulating local economic development; improving services to residents; promoting independent and transparent financial planning and management strategies; and increasing revenue and resources for Ukraine’s cities, towns and villages.
-On the parliamentary level the programs are focused on institutional development of the parliament though improving public representation in the legislative process, expanding the role of citizens in monitoring the work of the parliament, and strengthening the role of legislature in providing independent oversight of the executive branch.
+At the local level, these programs focus on supporting decentralization reforms by: (1) empowering and building capacity of government officials, civil society, and business to cooperate for more effective and accountable local governance; (2) strengthening the legislative and constitutional framework for decentralization; (3) stimulating local economic development; (4) improving services to residents; (5) promoting independent and transparent financial planning and management strategies; and (6) increasing revenue and resources for Ukraine’s cities, towns, and villages.
+Parliamentary programs focus on the institutional development of the Verkhovna Rada by improving public representation in the legislative process, expanding the role of citizens in monitoring the work of the parliament, and strengthening the legislature’s role in providing independent oversight of the executive branch.

 Policy for Ukraine Local Self Governance (PULSE)

-This activity strengthens local governance and improves conditions for development of communities by helping central and local governments adopt and implement sound decentralization policies.
-Priorities include a decentralization framework that is based on local government input and laws and policies that increase resources and capacities of institutions of local self-government.
+The activity strengthens local governance and improves conditions for community development by helping both the central and local governments adopt and implement sound decentralization policies.
+Priorities include a decentralization framework with local government input and laws and policies that increase resources and the capacities of local self-government institutions.

 Responsible, Accountable Democratic Assembly Program (RADA)

-USAID has been providing assistance for institutional strengthening of the Verkhovna Rada of Ukraine (VRU) since 1994.
-USAID assistance has included sharing best practices and expertise on drafting legislation; strengthening dialogue with citizens and constituents; assisting with effective and transparent legislative processes; and institutionalization and organizational capacity development of the Verkhovna Rada.
-The Responsible, Accountable Democratic Assembly (RADA) Project continues this tradition in assisting the VRU to become a more accountable, representative and independent body, while increasing civic engagement in the legislative process.
+Since 1994, USAID has provided assistance for the Verkhovna Rada’s (VR) institutional strengthening in legislative drafting, constituent relations, effective and transparent legislative processes, and the VR Secretariat’s organizational capacity.
+The Responsible, Accountable Democratic Assembly Program (RADA) continues this tradition in assisting the VR to become a more accountable, representative and independent body, while increasing civic engagement in the legislative process.

 Policy for Ukraine Local Self Governance (PULSE):